 Using what-if scenario analysis (WISA) on some, or all, of the project schedule, enables project managers to change their assumptions and make more informed decisions.

 What-If Scenario Analysis

-What-if scenario analysis can range from a simple evaluation of the effects of changing the duration of one or more activities, to more complex analysis like introducing duration uncertainty, running a project forecasts based on performance-to-date, all the way to a schedule and cost risk analysis, taking identified project and enterprise risks into account.
+What-if scenario analysis can range from a simple evaluation of the effects of changing the duration of one or more activities to a more complex analysis.
+This could include introducing duration uncertainty, running project forecasts based on performance-to-date, all the way to a schedule and cost risk analysis, taking identified project and enterprise risks into account.